lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 *Reminder: The greek letter μ ("mew") represents the population mean.* <br />

 **B.** Is there **evidence** that the machine is **not** meeting the manufacturer's specifications for average strength?
 (Use a 0.05 level of significance.)
+We've made it, folks.
+This requires conducting a hypothesis test.
+Technically, we will be performing a **z test,** which is used to check if there is a difference between a sample mean and a population mean when the population standard deviation is known.
+Let's use the formula:
+$ z = (x – μ0) / (σ/√n) $
+...and fill in the values we know for each variable. x̄ (sample mean) = 69.1 μ (population mean) = 70 σ (standard deviation) = 3.5 n (sample size) = 49

+Magnificent.
+Now we simply translate this information into code that R can understand.